Triangular Theory of Love

 Sternberg's theory not only provides a framework for understanding relationship dynamics but also serves as a tool for identifying areas of weakness in a relationship, guiding individuals or therapists in efforts to enhance love and connection.
 The theory has been applied in various fields, including social psychology and marketing, to explore how attachment styles and even brand relationships are influenced by the components of love.
 Recent studies, including those examining the impact of the COVID-19 pandemic on long-distance relationships, continue to validate the relevance of the Triangular Theory in contemporary contexts, showcasing its lasting impact on understanding love and relationships.

 The triangular theory of love is a psychological theory that names the three key components of love—intimacy, passion, and commitment—and identifies how these components work together to form the eight most common types of relationships.
 Researchers in social psychology apply the theory to understand how and why relationships either succeed or fail in the long term and how they continue to change and evolve based on the presence or absence of the three components.
-The primary goal in applying the theory is to allow a therapist or individual in a relationship to identify where one of the components is absent or weak to take some action to strengthen it and thereby improve or better understand the relationship.
+The primary goal in applying the theory is to allow a therapist or individual in a relationship to identify where one of the components is absent or weak, to take some action to strengthen it, and thereby improve or better understand the relationship.

 Background

 First presented in 1986 by psychologist Robert J. Sternberg, the triangular theory of love attempts to identify the three key components that make up the concept of love itself.
-Sternberg named these components intimacy, passion, and commitment and then identified eight types of love, all of which include one or more of the three key components.
+Sternberg named these components intimacy, passion, and commitment, and then identified eight types of love, all of which include one or more of the three key components.
 This theory is often depicted using the image of a triangle, with intimacy at the top of the triangle and passion and commitment at the bottom two points.
-Intimacy, as Sternberg defined it, includes feelings of closeness, connectedness, and bondedness; passion is based on the drives that lead to physical attraction, romance, arousal, and sex; and commitment as the decisions—both initially and in the long term—to love another person and to maintain that feeling of love.
+Intimacy, as Sternberg defined it, includes feelings of closeness, connectedness, and bondedness; passion is based on the drives that lead to physical attraction, romance, arousal, and sex; and commitment is the decision—both initially and in the long term—to love another person and to maintain that feeling of love.
 Sternberg theorized that as these three components interact in a relationship—with one component perhaps becoming stronger, weaker, or nonexistent—the type and quality of the love and its experience will change.

 Overview